Creating a Traditional Chinese House

 Professional 3D Rendering

 Now that you have finished the project, you can turn your design into a highly realistic image that looks just like a photo.
-Live Home 3D for Mac offers the ability to export stunningly realistic 3D views made with the Radeon™ ProRender.
-Users of the iPhone, iPad, Windows versions can use a third-party rendering software to achieve photorealistic results.
+Live Home 3D offers its users a few rendering solutions available within the app, namely AMD Radeon™ ProRender (Mac only) and Cycles (available for Mac and Windows devices).
+Users of the iPhone, iPad and Android versions can use a third-party rendering software to achieve photorealistic results.

 A traditional Chinese manor siheyuan created and rendered in Live Home 3D for Mac.